Jennie Denney, AMFT | Therapist in San Clemente, CA

 Supervised by Rachel Daggett, M.S., LMFT #107858

-Hi there, I’m Jennie Denney, a Registered Associate Marriage and Family Therapist in San Clemente, California.
-I provide therapy for teens, adults, couples, and families navigating trauma, self-harm recovery, faith transitions, and relational stress.
-I offer in-person therapy in San Clemente and telehealth across California.
+I'm a Registered Associate Marriage and Family Therapist in San Clemente, California.
+I work with adults, couples, parents, and families navigating trauma, anxiety, self-harm recovery, faith deconstruction, relationship challenges, and major life transitions.

 Whether this is your first experience with therapy or you’ve walked this path before, it’s okay to take your time finding a therapist who feels like a good fit.
 I’m glad you’re here.

-This includes teens, adults, couples, families, and mothers navigating trauma, emotional overwhelm, identity shifts, relational stress, and major life transitions.
+I work with teens, adults, couples, families, and mothers navigating anxiety, trauma, self-harm recovery, relational stress, identity shifts, and major life transitions.

 Sometimes the things that hurt the most are the things we don’t yet have the words for.